hci-code-monkeys/project-2/CONTRACT.md

   - Holding ourselves responsible for meeting on time in case we decide to have a Discord call or a google meet
 - Angelo will be in charge of writing JavaScript to ensure the site remains functional and interactive
 - Tomiwa will be in charge of CSS design problems and HTML structures
+- Priyank will design the UI/UX for this project using figma.
+He will also help with HTML and CSS.
 - *Add roles after introducing and discussing on discord*

 ## Signature
 - Ibrahim Tomiwa A.
 - Angelo Nelson
+- Priyank Mithapara